 - Mistakes made by inexperienced doctors or technicians who do not have adequate supervision.
 An example of this is a trainee working in A&E or in a testing lab whose work is not monitored for quality.

 - Misreading or misinterpreting test results, scans and x-rays.
 A sample case study of this type of medical negligence featured a woman whose delayed breast cancer diagnosis was caused by her doctor failing to read her test results in full.
 Something as simple as turning a page could have saved her a mastectomy and reconstructive surgery.

 Claiming Compensation for Medical Misdiagnosis

-The Medical Negligence Experts have extensive experience in helping victims of medical negligence to get the compensation they deserve in recognition of the pain and suffering endured unnecessarily.
+The Medical Negligence Experts have extensive experience in helping victims that have been misdiagnosed to get the compensation they deserve in recognition of the pain and suffering endured unnecessarily.
 We work with medical negligence lawyers around the country and can introduce you to one who has experience in successfully handling claims like yours.

 To make a valid claim, you need to demonstrate that you suffered a standard of care below what is reasonably considered acceptable in any similar facility.
 You also need to show that this negligence directly caused you to suffer injury or an avoidable deterioration of your health.
 This second aspect is referred to as causation, and it must be present with evidence of negligence for your claim to be valid.